Doc Templates

 • Click Next when you're done.

 • Google Doc Naming Convention: What docs (Google Docs, Sheets, Slides, etc.) will be named by default.
+Optionally, click the Insert property field to autofill part or all of the doc name using property fields when the doc template is used.

 • Default Google Drive Folder: The folder the docs will be saved in.

-• Default Google Doc Permissions: Who will be able to edit, comment on, or view the docs.
-8.Test doc creation: Test your new doc template so you can ensure it's working as expected.
-Confirm the generated doc is using the naming convention you defined and the content is as expected.
+9. Test doc creation: Test your new doc template so you can ensure it's working as expected.
+Confirm the generated doc is using the naming convention you defined, and if applicable, that any properties you've specified have been swapped out in the content of the generated doc.
 Delete the test doc when you're done, then click Done testing.

 Keep Google Drive organized with consistent doc names